skippyr/dragon_byte/README.md

 			<p>Let's get through the steps to do it:</p>
 			<ul>
 				<li>Ensure that you are running a UNIX-like system.</li>
-					<p>All the command used in this section will use that type of system as a reference.</p>
+					<p>All the commands used in this section will use that type of system as a reference.</p>
 					<p>If you are using Windows, try running Linux inside of WSL (Windows Subsystem For Linux).</p>
 				<li>Install Docker and enable its daemon.</li>
 					<p>You can find all the information needed to install it in its <a href="https://docs.docker.com/get-docker/">official website</a>.</p>